fezhull/alx-system_engineering-devops/0x02-shell_redirections/README.md

-2. Lets display a file
+2. Let display a file